 Head over to Millennium Park to see “The Bean” under the glow of Christmas lights and try ice skating on the “ribbon” (versus “rink”) in nearby Maggie Daley Park.

-The Hyatt Regency Chicago is a convenient to many of the these spots, right on the Chicago River in between Michigan Avenue and Millennium Park.
-We also love ACME Hotel Chicago close to Michigan Avenue.
+The Kimpton Hotel Monaco is a convenient to many of the these spots, right on the Chicago River near Michigan Avenue and with awesome window seats.
+We also love ACME Hotel Chicago (read my full review of this hotel) close to Michigan Avenue.

 2. New York City